by Norman G. Kurland and Dawn K. Brohawn

 Access to capital ownership, asserted Kelso, is as fundamental a human right as the right to the fruits of one’s labor.
 Furthermore, Kelso argued, the democratization of capital credit is the “social key” to universalizing access to future ownership of productive wealth, so that every person, as an owner, could eventually gain income independence through the profits from one’s capital.

 At the heart of what Kelso called “binary economics” is a simple but revolutionary proposition.
-Kelso stated that people could legitimately create economic value through two interdependent (thus binary) factors of production:
+Kelso stated that people could legitimately create economic value (i.e., produce marketable goods and services) through two interdependent (thus binary) factors of production:

 Capital, in Kelsonian terms, does not merely “enhance” labor’s ability to produce economic goods.
-(It wasn’t Bill Gates’ labor that accounted for the increase in his wealth in one year’s time from $50 billion to $90 billion; his capital would have kept producing even if Bill Gates were in a coma.)
-According to Kelso, capital (increasingly the source of economic growth) should increasingly become the source of added property incomes for every person.
+In other words, it wasn’t Bill Gates’ labor that accounted for the increase in his wealth in one year’s time from $50 billion to $90 billion; his capital would have kept producing and generating an income even if Bill Gates were in a coma.
+According to Kelso, capital is increasingly becoming the more significant input and source of economic growth.
+Thus, its ownership should increasingly become, as a private property right, the source of added incomes for every person.

 Kelso based his ideal market system on the three basic principles of economic justice:

 Democratized access to money, capital credit and credit insurance would become instruments of inclusion, not exclusion, and the means for “procreative” financing of whatever capital the economy needs to move toward prosperous lives for all members of society.
-Kelso’s monetary, tax and other “Capital Homesteading” reforms would allow us to finance sustainable growth through techniques that offer more universal access to future ownership.
+Kelso’s monetary, tax and other reforms promoting capital ownership as a fundamental human right would allow us to finance sustainable growth through techniques that offer more universal access to future ownership.
 (See “The Federal Reserve Discount Window,” Journal of Employee Ownership Law and Finance, Winter 1998, and “A New Look at Prices and Money: The Kelsonian Binary Model for Achieving Rapid Growth Without Inflation,” The Journal of Socio-Economics, Volume 30, 2001, authored by Norman G. Kurland.)